 The fumigation treatment schedules set out below are those currently applied to reduce the risk of importation of oriental fruit moth on stonefruit from the USA (California, Idaho, Oregon and Washington) and New Zealand.
-This measure is also used to manage leaf rollers and Grapholita moths in stonefruit from the USA.
+This measure is also used to manage leaf rollers, Grapholita moths and Anarsia lineatella in stonefruit from the USA.

-It is proposed that where fumigation with methyl bromide is utilised, it must be carried out for duration of two hours according to the specifications below:
+It is recommended that where fumigation with methyl bromide is utilised, it must be carried out for duration of two hours according to the specifications below:

-- 32 grams per meter cubed at a fruit pulp temperature of 21 °C or greater, or - 40 grams per meter cubed at a fruit pulp temperature of 16 °C or greater, or - 48 grams per meter cubed at a fruit pulp temperature of 11 °C or greater
+- 32 grams per metre cubed at a fruit pulp temperature of 21 °C or greater, or - 40 grams per metre cubed at a fruit pulp temperature of 16 °C or greater, or - 48 grams per metre cubed at a fruit pulp temperature of 11 °C or greater